ca0v/aws-lab/README.md

     }

 But it still did not work.
 Now I am seeing "An error occurred (AccessDeniedException) when calling the GetCostAndUsage operation: User not enabled for cost explorer access".
 I have not yet figured out how to enable cost explorer access.

+## Podman

+I am using a windows ARM processor, which may be why I could not get Docker working, and so I installed podman.

+The goal is to debug the lambda function locally and since podman is replacing docker, I had to create an alias:

+    alias docker=podman

+But this seems incompatible with AWS.
+I receive, "Error: Running AWS SAM projects locally requires Docker.
+Have you got it installed and running?"

+## Debugging Lambda Locally

+This will not be possible without Docker (or Podman), neither of which is working with SAM.
+Will try again on MacBook.